Home > Hub article > Universal Credit and Social Care – How assets and income affect entitlement

 Limited Capability for Work

-- A person in the LCW group are deemed to not be currently capable of work but may be capable of work at some time in the future with some support and preparation
+- A person in the LCW group is deemed to not be currently capable of work but may be capable of work at some time in the future with some support and preparation

 - They will not receive additional UC but will have fewer conditions attached to their claim.